Kan9594/OHGD/README.md

   year={2023}
 }

-Update log (May 2024)
+Update log (May, 2024)

-Thanks <tujiahangcc@nudt.edu.cn> for pointing out the mistake in our proof in Lemma.1.
+Thanks <tujiahangcc@nudt.edu.cn> for pointing out the mistake, especially the proof in Lemma.1.
 We will correct the proof promptly.

 Despite this error, our theoretical guarantee of sublinear regret for OHGD remains valid.